ticky/splatnet2statink-heroku/README.md

 _It's worth noting that the Nintendo Account login URL doesn't copy properly via Heroku's web terminal, so make sure you use the listed `heroku run` command._

 _If you've already got `splatnet2statink` fully configured elsewhere, you can upload its `config.txt` your application's Cloudcube instance instead of doing the configuration on Heroku.
 You can access Cloudcube by running `heroku addons:open cloudcube`.
 If you've done this correctly, you should see a `/config.txt` entry alongside (not in!) the `/public/` folder._

+## Salmon Run

+Salmon Run shifts are automatically uploaded.
+To disable this behaviour, you'll need to fork this repository and edit `./bin/update.sh`.

 ## Updates